 7. Writing Life and Death Online: "I’m Not Sure How Many More Days I’ll Have on the Computer"

 8. Now that I’m Old: Life Writing, Women and Ageing

-Michaela Schrage-Früh is Lecturer in German at the National University of Ireland, Galway.
+Michaela Schrage-Früh is a Lecturer in German at the National University of Ireland, Galway.
 She has published widely on Irish, British and German poetry and fiction, and is the author of two monographs.
 With Margaret O’Neill she is co-founder of the Women and Ageing Research Network.